Pepperstone (Razor): Cheapest All-In Cost on EUR/USD for 5+ Lots Per Month

 Is MT4 free to use at UK brokers?

 Yes.
-MT4 is free to download and free to run at all five brokers in this ranking.
-The cost is in the spread, commission, swap, and (in CMC's case) inactivity fee on the underlying broker account, not in the MT4 platform itself.
-MetaQuotes, the company that makes MT4, licenses the platform to brokers; the brokers pass it to clients at no charge.
+MT4 is free to download and run at all five brokers here.
+The cost sits in the spread, commission, swap and (for CMC) inactivity fee on the broker account, not in the platform itself.
+MetaQuotes licenses MT4 to brokers, who pass it to clients at no charge.

 Can I run multiple MT4 accounts at the same time?

 Yes.
-MT4 supports multiple terminal installations, and several broker accounts can be open simultaneously.
-Most UK MT4 traders run two or three terminals to compare spreads and execution across brokers in real time.
-The only practical limit is your computer's memory: each MT4 terminal uses roughly 200-300MB of RAM with one chart open.
+MT4 supports multiple terminal installations, so several broker accounts can be open at once.
+Most UK MT4 traders run two or three terminals to compare spreads and execution in real time.
+The only practical limit is memory - each terminal uses roughly 200-300MB of RAM with one chart open.

 Which UK MT4 broker has the lowest minimum deposit?

 Capital.com at £20.
-The other four brokers on this list have no minimum deposit (IG, Pepperstone, CMC, Trade Nation).
-Capital.com's £20 is the floor, but most retail traders need at least £200-£500 to size positions properly under FCA leverage caps.
-For learning EAs, £100-£200 is enough.
+The other four (IG, Pepperstone, CMC, Trade Nation) have no minimum deposit.
+The £20 is a floor, though - most retail traders need at least £200-£500 to size positions properly under FCA leverage caps, and £100-£200 is enough for learning EAs.

 Is MetaTrader 4 still the best choice in 2026?

 For UK retail forex and CFD traders running EAs on major pairs, yes.
-MT4's MQL4 community library is still the largest depository of free EAs, custom indicators and scripts on any retail trading platform, and most UK forex brokers continue to support it.
-For exchange-listed futures or equities, or for brokers prioritising cTrader, MT5 or proprietary platforms (Capital.com, CMC), MT4 is the secondary option, not the primary one.
+MT4's MQL4 community library is still the largest store of free EAs, custom indicators and scripts on any retail platform, and most UK forex brokers still support it.
+For exchange-listed futures or equities, or brokers prioritising cTrader, MT5 or proprietary platforms (Capital.com, CMC), MT4 is the secondary option, not the primary one.

 Do UK MT4 brokers support copy trading?

-MetaTrader's built-in Signals service supports copy trading at the platform level: you subscribe to another trader's MT4 account and the trades replicate in your own.
-All five brokers in this ranking support Signals on the MT4 build.
-Pepperstone and IG also offer separate broker-level copy-trading platforms (Pepperstone Smart Copy, IG copy trading on the proprietary platform) outside of MT4.
-Past performance of a copy-trade signal is not a reliable indicator of future returns; always test on a demo first.
+MetaTrader's built-in Signals service handles copy trading at the platform level: subscribe to another trader's MT4 account and their trades replicate in yours.
+All five brokers support Signals on MT4, and Pepperstone and IG also run separate broker-level copy platforms (Pepperstone Smart Copy, IG copy trading on the proprietary platform) outside MT4.
+Past performance of a copy-trade signal is not a reliable indicator of future returns - always test on a demo first.

 References